AlexIoannides/transformers-gen-ai/slides/transformers-and-llms.md

 ::: incremental

-1. The problem(s) we're trying to solve.
+1. The problem we're trying to solve.
 2. How to compute multi-head attention.
 3. Transformers: encoders, decoders, and all that.
 4. How I developed a generative LLM.